Easy Green Bean Casserole

 Notes

-You can use cream of celery soup in place of the cream of mushroom soup.
+You can use cream of celery soup or cream of chicken soup in place of the cream of mushroom soup.

 You can substitute 18 ounces of frozen green beans (thawed) in place of the canned green beans.